Quitting sugar is one of the most challenging diet changes, but also one of the most powerful and rewarding ones.

 3. Be disciplined, but not too hard on yourself

 First of all, try to be tolerant and kind to yourself.
-To go and stay sugar-free is really not a simple thing and we all slip sometimes.
+Going sugar-free is really not a simple thing and we all slip sometimes.

 Eating is often an emotional habit; the more we understand where something comes from, the better we can anticipate it.